EBI-Metagenomics/biosiftr_extended_methods/README.md

 <a name="sec1"></a>
 ## Section 1.
-The shallowmapping tool optimisation
+The BioSIFTR tool optimisation
 ### 1. Synthetic communities design

-To optimise the parameters for [bwamem2](https://github.com/bwa-mem2/bwa-mem2) and [Sourmash](https://github.com/sourmash-bio/sourmash) mapping tools performance in the [MGnify shallowmapping tool](https://github.com/EBI-Metagenomics/shallowmapping), we generated synthetic microbial communities according to the following schema.
+To optimise the parameters for [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2) and [Sourmash](https://github.com/sourmash-bio/sourmash) mapping tools performance in the [MGnify BioSIFTR tool](https://github.com/EBI-Metagenomics/biosiftr), we generated synthetic microbial communities according to the following schema.

 <p align="center" width="100%">
    <img src="visuals/synthetic_shallow.png" width="100%"/>
 </p>

 [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq) was used to generate each of the synthetic communities from [MetaChic](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.15454/FHPJH5) chicken-gut genomes catalogue using representative genomes only.
-The genome contigs were renamed to make it easier to track back the origin of the synthetic reads after mapping
+The genome contigs were renamed to make it easier to trace back the origin of the synthetic reads after mapping.
+For the human-gut we generated an external catalogue from a mix of isolates, MAGs and SAGs.
+Accessions are available in the supplementary material of the actual puplication.

 ```bash
 # Renaming the contigs of all representatives